How secure is your data when you put them on the cloud?

 What this illustrates is that you simply cannot trust third party services with encryption keys that decrypt your sensitive data.

-When users control the keys
+When users control the keys in cloud computing

 While letting the service keep the encryption keys make sense because of convenience, it may not be so sound from a security standpoint.